d12frosted/elpa-mirror/melpa/brec-mode-readme.txt

 Installation

-  If you install this package using a package manager, then already `brec-mode` should activate for any `.brec` file you load.
+  If you install this package from MELPA using a package manager, then already `brec-mode` should activate for any `.brec` file you load.
 Alternatively you may want to install the mode manually:

       1. Put a copy of `brec-mode.el` on your load path. https://www.gnu.org/software/emacs/manual/html_node/elisp/Library-Search.html